gamblevore/speedie/Documentation/OptimisationTricks.md

 Speedie is smarter, because it accesses strings on a byte-basis.
 This is faster.
 And it "just works", because of how UTF-8 was intelligently designed. [utf8everywhere.org](http://utf8everywhere.org)

-Languages that do this the wrong way, make string searching impossibly slow, any it can only get reasonably fast by using caching techniques, which is just silly, over-complex and never gets the original speed back.
+Languages that do this the wrong way, make string searching impossibly slow, any it can only get reasonably fast by using caching techniques, which is just silly, over-complex, buggy, bloated, and never gets the original speed back.